FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

     $ ${TOMORROW}T22:00:00,0.0
     $ ${TOMORROW}T23:00:00,0.0" > solar-tomorrow.csv

-Then, we read in the created CSV file as beliefs data:
+Then, we register a new forecaster and read in the created CSV file as beliefs data:

 .. code-block:: console

+    $ flexmeasures add source --name "toy-forecaster" --type forecaster Added source <Data source 2 (toy-forecaster)>
-    $ flexmeasures add beliefs --sensor-id 4 --source toy-user solar-tomorrow.csv --timezone Europe/Amsterdam
+    $ flexmeasures add beliefs --sensor-id 4 --source 2 solar-tomorrow.csv --timezone Europe/Amsterdam
     Successfully created beliefs

 The one-hour CSV data is automatically resampled to the 15-minute resolution of the sensor that is recording solar production.